HITECHCRIME/HC_SG297/README.md

 wanna make it right
 ain't applying any doubt
-just really wanted to play nice what i truly cornered was not denying any flaws i might have thoughts i present
+just really wanted to play time what i truly cornered was aligned not denying any flaws i might have thoughts i present are the mirror of my mind

 ```